dtm2451/RNAseqPlotR/README.md

 **`DBPlot()`** = handles needs of Seurat's VlnPlot function.
 Allows generation of jitter/dot-plot, boxplot, and/or violin-plot representation of numerical data, with order of what's on top easily settable.
 Data can be expression of particular genes or any numerical metadata like percent.mito, nUMI, and nGene.
 Colors and grouping of cells is tunable through discrete inputs.

 **`DBBarPlot()`** = No analogous function currently in Seurat, which is a bit crazy imho.
 Most common use: Plotting the cluster breakdown of all cells of each sample.
 Essentially, it is similar to DBPlot, but for discrete variables.
 Handles plotting of discrete data on a per-sample or per-condition grouping.

+**`multiDBDimPlot`** and **`multiDBPlot`** = Plots multiple DBDimPlots or DBPlots in an array.
+Can handle most inputs that would be given to the individual functions.

 ## Helper functions